john-k-walton/Prologue-Oscillators/README.md

 # Prologue Plaits Oscillators
 This is a collection of digital oscillators based on Peter Allwin's work porting Emilie Gillet's wonderful Plaits code to the Korg Prologue.
 Plaits is a collection of DSP algorythms, wavetables, physical modeling, and traditional synthesis models combined together in one of the most popular macro oscillators in the eurorack world.
+These models aren't "load and go" they're complicated DSP algorithms with interesting twists, sweet spots, and chaotic turns - see the Plaits PDF manual included for a description of each algorythm and what the controls do.

+Each model represents a different type of synthesis method:
+Virtual Analog - digital synthesis of classic waveforms.
+Waveshaper - an asymmetric triangle processed by a waveshaper and a wavefolder.
+FM - two sine-wave oscillators modulating each others phase.
+Granular - simulation of formants ad filtered waveforms through the manipulation of segments of sine waves.
+Additive - mixture of harmonically related sine waves.
+Wavetables - spatially interpolated selections of 32 waveforms arranged in a 4 x 8 array.
+Swarm - a swarm of 8 enveloped saw waves.
+Noise - variable-clock white noise processed by resonant filter Particles - Dust noise pprocessed by networks of all-pass or bandpass filters.
+Modal - vibrating material physical model
+Strings - Karpus Strong vibrating string physical model Bass Drum - behavioral simulation of circuits of classic Bass Drum Snare - behavioral simulation of snare drum circuit.
+Hi Hat - behavior model of hi hat circuit.

+Taken together it's a complete laboratory of sonic creation, exploration, and surprise!
+And while each is interesting in and of itself, where this collection of techniques really accels, is in layering synthesis methods.
+Then slathering it all with analog VCO's and Prologue efects!

-These models aren't "load and go" they're complicated DSP algorythms with interesting twists, sweet spots, and chaotic turns - see the manual included ofor a description of each algorythm and what the controrls do.
-They are hours of interesting discovery and manipulation. for ease of use every model has the same control structure - learn one, learn them all! but the controls will take you in vastly different spaces.... and sometime, you'll make some music along the way :0) enjoy!
+They have been hours, days, weeks, months, years now... of interesting discovery and manipulation both on the Modular hardware they were originally developed on.
+But, then to be able to express myself with them polyphonically have really been engaging.
+For ease of use, every model within the same family of control methods, has the same control structure - learn one, learn them all! but the controls will take you in vastly different spaces.... and sometimes, you'll make some music along the way :0) enjoy!

-Plaits algorythmic models use four inputs to express the wide ranging sonic landscape.
-Currenty provided are four sets of of zipfiles:
+Plaits algorithmic models use four inputs to express the wide ranging sonic landscape.
+Unfortunately, Prologue only present eight control points. for model with a single, or two inputs developer have managed a large number of schema to control their models.
+These models have four inputs, just setting values for inputs consumes half the controls. therefore, the models have been packaged with a variety of control schemas, two are presented here:
+LFO2 - this schema presents a method of appling two sine wave LFO's freely to one or a pair of any inputs.
+ENV - this schema presents an indexed set of one hundred various structured single input combinations of the Prologue's LFO and an internally generated envelope, key tracked across the keyboard from opposite ends.
+The LFO may also be used to modulate the Envelopes amplitude.

+Select the schema for the model you want to explore, then load and go crazy!

+Todays selection of files are:

 Plaits_LFO2.zip - based entirely on Peter's original work with a builtin LFO2.
 The version provided here completes the entire set of Plaits models - with the exception of the Speech model (still in progress).
-This set also contins the following new models from the noisey set: Filtered Noise, Particle Noise, Bass Drum, Snare, Hi Hat, Modal (the "Minirings" Modal synthesis), Swarm (Granular Cloud of Saws). these new models have their sweet sonic spot, but they quickly range into chaotic, noisey, and intersting spaces. some level setting may be necessary.
+This set also contins the following new models from the noisey set: Filtered Noise, Particle Noise, Bass Drum, Snare, Hi Hat, Modal (the "Minirings" Modal synthesis), Swarm (Granular Cloud of Saws). these new models have their sweet sonic spot, but they quickly range into chaotic, noisey, and interesting spaces. some level setting may be necessary.

 Plaits_ENV.zip - all the models above, provided with an indexed modulation scheme described in the prototype document M3 Collection.pdf.
 A linear Envelope Generator combined with key tracking and Prologue's own LFO provide a variety of simple AD/ADR/ADSD envelope, LFO, and key tracking options to modulate the models.
 With these you can add an initial inharmonic twang to a Karplus Strong model, drift through a strobing panoply of harmonics with the addistive sine model, or perhaps create a slowly detuning swarm of polyphonic SAWs, or conversely a swarm of SAW's slowly tuning, your choice!